microsoft/code-with-engineering-playbook/Engineering/DevOps-Logging.md

 ## Sink/Output

 Most logging libraries have the concept of sink or output.
 A sink defines where logs will be written to.
 This enable us to have distinct destinations during development (console) and production (file).
+Sink distinctions can also be use based on log category.
 Common sinks are:

 - Debug: when using and IDE displays logged content into a output/debug window
 - Console: well suited during development or when using a log collector based on stdout